ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 For more information about available command options, see [`ibmcloud is backup-policies`](/docs/vpc?topic=vpc-vpc-reference#backup-policies).

-### Listing all backup policies filter by user tags from the CLI
+### Listing all backup policies filtered by user tags from the CLI
 {: #backup-view-all-filter-by-tags-cli}

 Run the `backup-policies` command to list all backup policies that you created in your account and region.
 The `--tag` option filters the collection of backup policies with the exact user tag value.